nerou42/LargeArrayBuffer/README.md

 1. You can set the threshold when to move the data to disk.
 When pushing data to the buffer, it is stored in memory until it gets too large.
     E.g.: `new LargeArrayBuffer(512);` to set a 512 MiB threshold.
+1. You can choose either the PHP serializer or the [igbinary](https://github.com/igbinary/igbinary) serializer (PHP serializer is default).
+    E.g.: `new LargeArrayBuffer(serializer: LargeArrayBuffer::COMPRESSION_IGBINARY);`
 1. You can enable GZIP or LZ4 compression for the serialized items.
 Although this is recommended only if your items are pretty big like > 1 KiB each.
 E.g.: `new LargeArrayBuffer(compression: LargeArrayBuffer::COMPRESSION_GZIP);`.
 Note, that LZ4 compression requires [ext-lz4](https://github.com/kjdev/php-ext-lz4) to be installed.

 ### Read from the buffer